 Firth of Forth

-In the Firth of Forth, native oyster beds used to cover an area with a combined size of modern Edinburgh, but by the early 1900s, they were all fished out.
-Partnering with Heriot-Watt University, we’re working to restore native oysters in the area.
+In the Firth of Forth, an area the size of modern Edinburgh was once covered by European flat oyster beds, but by the early 1900s, they were all fished out.
+Together with our partners, Heriot-Watt University, and the local community, we’re working to restore European flat oysters, and other species, in the area.

 The vision of the project is for communities to become the local restoration champions and experts, to ensure further restoration is an ongoing legacy of the project.